pivotal/docs-tap/scst-policy/install-scst-policy.md

-# Install Supply Chain Security Tools - Sign
+# Install Supply Chain Security Tools - Policy Controller

->**Caution:** This component is being deprecated in favor of [Supply Chain Security Tools - Policy Controller](../scst-policy/overview.md).
->To migrate from Supply Chain Security Tools - Sign to Supply Chain Security Tools - Policy Controller, please follow these [steps](./migrate.md)

-Supply Chain Security Tools - Sign is released as part of Tanzu Application Platform's full, iterate and run profiles.
+Supply Chain Security Tools - Policy Controller is released as part of Tanzu Application Platform's full, iterate and run profiles.
 Follow the instructions below to manually install this component.

-## <a id='scst-sign-prereqs'></a> Prerequisites
+## <a id='scst-policy-prereqs'></a> Prerequisites

 - Complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Prerequisites](../prerequisites.md).
 - A container image registry that supports TLS connections.
 This component does not work with insecure registries.